 search

-Let's delve into creating custom items with various components using Kore.
+Let's dive into creating custom items with various components using Kore.
 Below are examples of how to define and manipulate item properties such as attribute modifiers, enchantments, and more.

 Attribute modifiers allow you to alter the attributes of an item, such as increasing damage or changing the scale.
 Here's how to define a stone sword with an attribute modifier using Kore: